Timeline of the Yemeni revolution (January – 27 February 2012): 21 February - Election Day

 The presidential election was held, with hundreds of thousands of Yemenis going to the polls to vote for Hadi, the only candidate on the ballot.
 Some unofficial estimates put turnout at around 80 percent.
 The United States and other countries issued statements congratulating the Yemeni people and voicing support for the single-candidate election.
 Huge rallies reportedly erupted across the country as many Yemenis celebrated President Ali Abdullah Saleh's coming departure from power and the election of a new leader.
 However, in Yemen's south, nine people were reportedly killed when police clashed with anti-government protesters calling for a boycott, and voting was disrupted when gunmen stormed polling places, stealing and destroying a number of ballot boxes, according to local residents in Lahej Governorate.
 Meanwhile, exports from the Masila oilfield reportedly resumed after the one-day strike of the previous week.

 22 February

 Saleh departed from Logan International Airport in Boston en route to Addis Ababa, the Ethiopian capital.

 24 February

-Late in the evening, Saleh arrived in Sana'a from Addis Ababa, intending to attend the inauguration of President-elect Hadi.
+Late in the evening, Saleh arrived in Sanaa from Addis Ababa, intending to attend the inauguration of President-elect Hadi.